radiantearth/stac-spec/api-spec/examples.md

 }
 ```

-This tells the client to post to the search endpoint with a body of:
+This tells the client to POST to the search endpoint using the original request with the `page` and `limit` fields
+merged in to obtain the next set of results:

+Request:
 ```json
 POST /search
 {